School of Foundations, Leadership and Administration

 Graduation Requirements

 Students present a professional portfolio upon the completion of coursework.
-The portfolio will include elements of selected coursework that best represents the student’s learning prior to moving onto the capstone.
-Students choose the artifacts to be included in the portfolio that will form the basis for dissertation research.
-Each portfolio artifact will be accompanied by a narrative that provides a rationale for the inclusion of the artifact.
+The portfolio will include elements of selected coursework that best represents the student’s learning prior to moving onto the dissertation in practice.
 Students prepare the portfolio in an online format and defend to a committee of two faculty members from within the concentration.
+Once the portfolio has been successfully defended, the students move on to the final requirement: the dissertation in practice.
+Students propose a dissertation in practice that addresses a complex problem of practice.
+Students conduct an inquiry project to make a positive impact on the problem of practice.

 Roadmap